 In May 1992, the State Board of Education authorized Snead State Junior College to become Snead State Community College.

-In 2008, Dr. Robert J. Exley became the 17th president of Snead.
 In 2015, the College's state governing system changed to the Alabama Community College System Board of Trustees.
+In June 2020, Mr. Joe Whitmore was named Acting President of Snead State Community College.

 The College has an average enrollment of 2,300 students.
 The main campus in Boaz consists of approximately 45 acres of land and 19 buildings.
 The College also has an instructional site located in Arab and the Aviation College located in Albertville.